 “Don’t ask don’t tell was ingrained in our psyche, and we remember what it felt like to be acknowledged by a sitting US President (Yeah you Obama).”

 I won’t go too deep here but stick with me for a moment.
-It was in the moment of being immersed in the gay culture of the Colonial zone, that had me pondering, how did we, men of a certain age that four years ago, didn’t even knew each other existed get here?
-Ok, a collection of JetBlue, and Delta flights (first class, some of us are a tad boughee) got us physically here but why were we able to be in this moment with each other when so many of us are not.
-Whether they have not dawned their passports and traveled the world, or physically did not make it so see their 40th birthday for a variety of reasons.
+While being immersed in the gay culture of the Colonial zone, I started thinking, how did we, men of a certain age that four years ago, didn’t even knew each other existed get here?
+Ok, a collection of JetBlue, and Delta flights (first class for some as a few are a tad boughee) got us physically here but why were we able to be in this moment with each other when so many men we all knew at some point in our lives are not?

 I was conscious of it all.
 All that we were, and all the possibilities that were still waiting for us to embrace.
 We were survivors of an oppressive and suffocating culture that often looked down upon us for not just the color of our skin, but also whom we loved.
 We have seen the passing of pay phones turn into cellular, Blockbuster video bending the knee to Netflix, and new pop divas replace Nippy, Ms. Jackson, and Mimi, on heavy rotation at Z100.
-We grew up becoming aware of HIV/AIDS and watched it become the boogieman, then no longer a death sentence once improved treatment began.
+We grew up becoming aware of HIV/AIDS and watched it become the boogieman, take away friends, and then it no longer a death sentence once improved treatment became available.

 “The battle has been won against the bitterness of life that often finds brown faced, same gender loving men of a certain age.”